Home Heat Pump Guide

 Government Policy Direction

-• Government-funded hydrogen trials for heating have been scaled back in favour of industrial hydrogen projects
+• Government-funded hydrogen trials for heating have been scaled back

 The Real-World Decision